 Concentration of Credit Risk.
-The System limits the amount of equity holdings in any one company to 8% of the market value of the portfolio; the amount of equity holdings in any one sector to 30% of the market value of the portfolio; and the amount of fixed-income securities in any one corporation to 5% of the market value of the portfolio.
+The System limits the amount of equity holdings in any one company to 8% of the fair value of the portfolio; the amount of equity holdings in any one sector to 30% of the fair value of the portfolio; and the amount of fixed-income securities in any one corporation to 5% of the fair value of the portfolio without the consent of the board.
 There is no limit on securities backed by the full faith and credit of the U.S. Government or any of its instrumentalities.